Normal subgroups of big mapping class groups: The Purity Theorem

 The proof strategy still works when $P$ has more than one element, which we explain as follows.
 As in Section \ref{subsec: Purity one puncture}, let $\Gamma=\PMod(\Sigma,P)$, let $\Gamma^0$ be the kernel of the forgetful map to $\PMod(S,P)$ and let $\Ndiv$ denote the subgroup of $\Gamma$ generated by elements supported in dividing disks.
 Then Lemma \ref{lemma: normal act trivially} using the same proof holds for any $g\in \Gamma\setminus \PMod(S,K\cup P)$.
 So it remains to show that $\Ndiv=\Gamma^0$.

 Fix a puncture $\infty \in P$.
 Define short rays and lassos as before using the chosen puncture $\infty$.
-The only difference in the proof is the definition of a filling collection $L$: Here for a given short ray $r$, we say a collection $L$ is \emph{filling} (with respect to $r$) if it consists of disjoint lassos and $p$ arcs in $\Sigma$ connecting $\infty$ to the other punctures $\infty_i$ in $P$ so that they are all disjoint from $r$ and cut $S$ into a single disk.
+The only difference in the proof is the definition of a filling collection $L$: Here for a given short ray $r$, we say a collection $L$ is \emph{filling} (with respect to $r$) if it consists of disjoint lassos and $|P|-1$ arcs in $\Sigma$ each connecting $\infty$ to a distinct element of $P\setminus\{\infty\}$ so that they are all disjoint from $r$ and cut $S$ into a single disk.

 With this modified definition, the analogs of Lemmas \ref{lemma: GammaL(r) contained in N}, \ref{lemma: vary L} , \ref{lemma: transitive on disjoint rays}, \ref{lemma: (r) to r}, and \ref{lemma: generate Gamma^0} can be proved in the same way, and they imply $\Ndiv=\Gamma^0$ as desired. \end{proof}